 Beth Anglemyer is a very dedicated dog trainer and instructor.
 Starting in the Pee Wee showmanship program offered by the Australian Shepherd Dog Club of America, Beth has grown to develop a passion for not only training her own dogs, but also helping people learn how to train their dogs.
 Beth’s passion for helping others with their dogs started with being a Junior leader in the Cass County 4-H dog program.
 Beth has also enjoyed teaching public and private Obedience and Rally classes.
 Growing up in 4-H and dog sports, Beth enjoys training and competing in a variety of activities including Conformation, Agility, Obedience, Rally Obedience, Dock Jumping, Disc, and Weight Pull.

 Beth uses shaping and positive motivation to encourage dogs to work with and learn from their owners.
 It is her goal to not have every dog and handler team at the same level, but to have every dog and handler team at a level of understanding and working together to fit their individual needs.
 Beth says her favorite part about teaching is when you can see the connection build to that final “click” when the communication between the owner and dog becomes clear.
 When not teaching you can find Beth hanging out with her aussies or in her kayak.

-James Horton and Karina Shaughnessy are avid disc doggers who enjoy introducing dogs and their owners to the world of canine frisbee.
-Both James and Karina believe that disc is the perfect way to build your relationship with your dog, help your dog develop impulse control and confidence, keep your dog in tip-top shape, and of course have fun!
+Karina Shaughnessy is an avid disc dogger who enjoys introducing dogs and their owners to the world of canine frisbee.
+Karina believes that disc is the perfect way to build your relationship with your dog, help your dog develop impulse control and confidence, keep your dog in tip-top shape, and of course have fun!